-Where you want your compost pile is an important question.
-You want to be able to compost discretely away from your house, but not so far away that you may not want to go out and attend to it.
-Also, you do not want it so close to the boundaries of your property that your neighbors might complain.
-Part of the answer may be dictated by local housing ordinances or homeowner organization rules that may specify where a compost pile can be located.
+Where to place your compost pile is an important thing to consider.
+You want to be able to keep the pile away from your house, but not so far away that you won't go out and attend to it.
+But you don't want it too close to the boundaries of your property that your neighbors might complain.
+Your local housing ordinances or homeowner organization rules may specify where you can place it.
 Other factors to consider include the following:

-- Sunlight - Sunlight can help warm the compost pile in the winter, but too much sunlight can dry it out.
+- Sunlight: Sunshine can help warm the compost pile in the winter, but too much sunlight can dry it out.
 If the pile is located by a large deciduous tree, you will have cool shade in the summer and sunlight in the winter.

-- Drainage - You want good drainage so that water will not accumulate by the pile.
+- Drainage: You want good drainage so too much water doesn't collect by the pile.

-- Surface - Bare earth is better than concrete.
-Make sure to give yourself a sufficient work area around the pile (6 to 8 ft, or about 2 m).
+- Surface: Bare earth is better than concrete.
+Make sure to give yourself a sufficient work area around the pile (6 to 8 feet or about 2 meters).

 Choose a Structure

-Compost structures can be as simple as a heap where you just pile all of the ingredients and let nature take its course -- this is passive composting.
-Passive composting is less efficient and slower than active composting, in which you manage the compost process on a daily basis.
+Compost structures can be as simple as a heap where you just pile all the ingredients and let nature take its course; this is passive composting.
+Passive composting is less efficient and slower than active composting, in which you manage the compost process daily.

 You can also build more complicated compost bins out of chicken wire, wood or concrete blocks.
 They can be simple, one-compartment structures in which you add new materials to the top, turn the compost frequently and collect the finished compost from the bottom.

-They can also be multi-compartment (three-bin) structures in which you add new material to one bin, transfer partially-completed compost to the middle bin and move finished compost to the final bin.
+Multi-compartment (three-bin) structures allow you to add new material to one bin, transfer partially completed compost to the middle bin and move finished compost to the final bin.
 There should be some covering on the top of the bin to minimize excess rainwater and reduce scattering from the wind.
-Many varieties of compost bins are available commercially.

-The choice depends entirely on the effort and expense that you wish to devote to the project, as well as the amount of compost that you wish to make.
+The choice depends entirely on the effort and expense you wish to devote to the project, as well as the amount of compost you want to make.
 Also, local ordinances may dictate what kind of bin you can use.

 You can compost the following materials easily:

-- Fruit and vegetable wastes - peels, skins, seeds, leaves
+- fruit and vegetable waste: peels, skins, seeds, leaves

-- Grass clippings - Some grass is okay, but too much will add excess nitrogen to the compost pile and make it smell bad.
-It may be best to use a mulching lawn mower for your grass.
+- grass clippings: Some grass is OK, but too much will add excess nitrogen to the compost pile and make it smell bad.
+It may be best to use a mulching lawn mower instead.

 The following materials SHOULD NOT BE COMPOSTED:

-- Human waste or pet litter - They carry diseases and parasites, as well as cause an unpleasant odor.
+- Human or pet waste, or cat litter: They carry diseases and parasites, as well as cause an unpleasant odor.

-- Charcoal ashes - They are toxic to the soil microorganisms.
+- Charcoal ash: It is toxic to the soil microorganisms.

-- Pesticide-treated plant material - These are harmful to the compost foodweb organisms, and pesticides may survive into the finished compost.
+- Pesticide-treated plant material: These are harmful to microorganisms, and pesticides may survive into the finished compost.